akowalew/piapp/README.md

 1. Simply open Ozone, New Project Wizard, select Cortex A53 as a device, select Cortex-A53 (AArch64) as a register set, peripherals you can omit.
 2. Then select Target Interface JTAG, leave default speed at 4MHz, Host Interface USB.
-3. Select `kernel8.elf` file which is created in `out` directory after build.
+3. Select `out/kernel8.elf` file which is created after build.
-4. Initial PC "Do not set", Initial Stack Pointer "Do not set", choose `jlinkscript` from this directory as a "J-Link Script File" (that's very important!)
+4. Initial PC "Do not set", Initial Stack Pointer "Do not set", choose `jlinkscript` from this directory as a "J-Link Script File" (that's *very* important!!!)
 5. Start debugging and have fun
 6. Each time you call `build.sh` the Ozone will detect changes in `kernel8.elf` and reload the program in the RaspberryPi automatically.